silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 ## Includes

-Within SilverStripe templates we have the ability to include other templates from the `template/Includes` directory using the `<% include %>` tag.
+Within SilverStripe templates we have the ability to include other templates using the `<% include %>` tag.
+The includes will be searched for using the same filename look-up rules as a regular template, so this will include `templates/Includes/Sidebar.ss`

 	:::ss
-	<% include SideBar %>
+	<% include Includes\SideBar %>

+Note that in SilverStripe 3, you didn't have to specify a namespace in your `include` tag, as the template engine didn't use namespaces.
+As of SilverStripe 4, the template namespaces need to match the folder structure of your template files.

 The `include` tag can be particularly helpful for nested functionality and breaking large templates up.
 In this example, the include only happens if the user is logged in.